badhon495/BRACU_Life/CSE496/course_outline.md

 ## Course Information
-Course Title: CSE496 - Ethecal Hacking
+Course Title: CSE496 - Ethecal Hacking \\
-Course Instructor: FLA, TSD
+Course Instructor: FLA, TSD \\
-Course Credits: 3.0
+Course Credits: 3.0 \\
-Semester: Summer 2024 (It was a hectic semester due to the student protest, so syllabus was not followed properly)
+Semester: Summer 2024 (It was a hectic semester due to the Student Protest, so syllabus was not followed properly)

 ## Course Outline
 1. Linux Fundamentals